-The CM-CIC Group staff members present on EFA's Board of Directors do not interfere in the day-to-day management of EFA, which remains in the hands of EFA's Board of Directors and staff.
-EFA, in the exercise of its functions and tasks, operates with its own staff, according to its own procedures and rules of conduct and within its own control framework.
+The Custodian staff member present on UI efa S.A.'s Board of Directors does not interfere in the day-to-day management of UI efa S.A., which remains in the hands of UI efa S.A.'s Board of Directors and staff.
+UI efa S.A., in the exercise of its functions and tasks, operates with its own staff, according to its own procedures and rules of conduct and within its own control framework.